imfing/hextra/exampleSite/content/docs/guide/organize-files.md

 ## Directory Structure

 By default, Hugo searches for Markdown files in the `content` directory, and the structure of the directory determines the final output structure of your website.
-Take the example site as an example:
+Take this site as an example:

 <!--more-->